-The proposed action would result in the permanent removal of approximately 6.4 acres of existing grass and forb habitat managed specifically for elk forage, and approximately 140 to 150 trees in Saddle Dam Park, affecting terrestrial habitat for a variety of wildlife species that currently utilize the project area.
+The proposed action would result in the permanent removal of approximately 6.4 acres of existing grass and forb habitat managed specifically for elk forage, and approximately 140 to 150 trees in the general project area, affecting terrestrial habitat for a variety of wildlife species that currently utilize the project area.
 Each of the identified projects in Table 6-6 would also result in the removal of existing vegetation in the Yale Reservoir valley.
 While the exact type and quantity of vegetation removal for the other identified projects is unknown at this time, the proposed action could contribute to a cumulative impact on vegetation and terrestrial wildlife habitat in the Yale Reservoir valley.
-However, this impact is expected to be minor, as the proposed action includes mitigation for the unavoidable impacts of vegetation removal in Saddle Dam Park that is expected to compensate for these impacts over time.
-Additionally, because vegetation removal at the other identified projects is not anticipated to contribute to a cumulate impact on WHMP lands managed for elk.
-The proposed action would not result in cumulative effects to wetlands, streams, or ponds in the Yale Reservoir valley or their associated buffers.
+However, this impact is expected to be minor, as the proposed action includes mitigation for the unavoidable impacts of vegetation removal at the other identified projects is not anticipated to include fields and meadows specifically managed for elk, the proposed action is not anticipated to contribute to a cumulative effects to wetlands, streams, or ponds in the Yale Reservoir valley or their associated buffers.